-The Study Away Program provides students with the opportunity to broaden their perspective and views of the world by studying for a semester at another academic institution, usually in another country.
+The Study Away Program provides students with the opportunity to broaden their perspective and views of the world by studying for a semester at another approved academic institution, usually in another country.
+Olin has an extensive list of approved programs and students must follow Olin's set application process in order to apply for study away.
+Contact the International Programs Office for additional information.